WarlonZeng/Project-Sharit/README.md

 # Software Engineering and Design Project
 ##Project: Sharit

+This repo extends to CS4523 Design Project, more widely known within the school Software Engineering II.

 Open-source code for this project can be found at http://github.com/rasagle/Sharit

 Acronym Abbrevations: